Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Estimation procedure for the heavy-tailed VAR model

 To accommodate the sparsity structure, we often employ the penalized regression model, such as LASSO \citep{tibshirani1996regression} and SCAD \citep{fan2001variable}.
 When analyzing data with the LASSO procedure, we need some sub-Gaussian tail conditions.
-However, in financial applications, one of the stylized facts is the heavy-tailedness of the stock returns.
-To tackle this heavy-tailedness, we often employ a thresholding method \citep{catoni2012challenging, fan2017estimation, minsker2018sub, sun2020adaptive}.
+However, as shown in Figure \ref{Fig-2}, the volatilities often exhibit heavy tails in financial applications.
+To tackle this heavy-tailedness, we often employ a robustification method \citep{catoni2012challenging, fan2017estimation, minsker2018sub, sun2020adaptive}.
 In this paper, we employ the Huber loss $l_{\tau}$ \citep{huber1964robust}

 where $\tau>0$ is the robustification parameter, and the truncation (Winsorization) method

 where $\varpi > 0$ is a truncation parameter.
 We denote $\psi_{\varpi}\left(\bx \right) =\left(\psi_{\varpi}\left( x_1\right), \ldots, \psi_{\varpi}\left( x_{p_1}\right)\right)^{\top}$ for any vector $\bx=\left(x_1, \ldots, x_{p_1}\right)^{\top}\in \mathbb{R}^{p_{1}}$.